Università Cattolica del Sacro Cuore

 • residence permit, or residence permit application receipt.

-• copy of passport.
+• Valid copy of your passport.

 • receipt of the payment for the SSN subscription (see paragraph below on the Bollettino Postale).

-Bollettino Postale: You can get this at any post office.
+Bollettino Postale: You can obtain it at any post office.
 The payment must be made on the postal account 379222 in the name of (a favore di) P.T.
-REGIONE LOMBARDIA and the reason for payment (causale) is “iscrizione al SSN anno…(write the year of coverage).
+REGIONE LOMBARDIA and the reason for payment (causale) is “iscrizione al SSN anno… (write the year of coverage).

 If you need extra support on this and other administrative procedures, you can contact YES Milano, an organization of the City of Milan that assists international students during their stay here.
 You can set up a one-to-one appointment at their One-Stop-Shop.
 For more info, visit their website: Welcome, Students! | YesMilano.